11 Day Tastes of Southern Australia

 • 4 Day 4: Melbourne Free Time

 You’re on your own today.
-Well, not really, because your Travel Director is at your service to help arrange optional experiences.
+Well, not really, because your Travel Director is at your service to help arrange Optional Experiences*.
 Perhaps enjoy a strong coffee in one of Melbourne’s atmospheric laneways.
 Adrenaline junkie?
 Linger in the city, gaining bird’s-eye views from the Melbourne Skydeck at the Eureka Tower, the Southern Hemisphere’s highest attraction, looming almost 300 metres above the ground.
 Or, perhaps exploring the city on foot with a History and Donuts Walking Tour is more your thing.
 Animal lover?
-Venture out on a Phillip Island little penguin tour to see hundreds of these cute creatures pad from the ocean along the sand back to snuggle in their burrows for the night (all own expense).
+Venture out on a Phillip Island little penguin tour to see hundreds of these cute creatures pad from the ocean along the sand back to snuggle in their burrows for the night.
 The choice is yours.

 • 5 Day 5: Melbourne - Warrnambool